California-Data-Collaborative/ami-connect/README.md

 The script assumes you've stored a key pair at `./amideploy/configuration/airflow-key.pem`.

-For configuration, it expects a `secrets.prod.yaml` file.
-This will be used to configure your production pipeline alongside the config in the Snowflake database.

 Example deploy:
 ```
 export AMI_CONNECT__AIRFLOW_SERVER_HOSTNAME=<my EC2 hostname> && sh deploy.sh